-If you have Linux VM instances running on Google Cloud, you might need to share or restrict user or app access to your instances.
+If you have Linux virtual machine (VM) instances running on Google Cloud, you might need to share or restrict user or application access to your VMs.

 If you need to manage user access to your Linux VM instances, you can use one of the following methods:

-If you need to manage application access to your VM instances, see Connecting apps to instances using service accounts.
+If you need to manage application access to your VM instances, see Use SSH with service accounts.

 Managing user access